Tag: share

 The Resurrection is proof that God did, does, and will continue to turn the world upside down.

-Giving Father, self-sacrificing Jesus, all-empowering Holy , we give you thanks for the ever-present and ever-working power of the Resurrection.
+, self-sacrificing Jesus, all-empowering Spirit, we you thanks for the ever-present and ever-working power of the Resurrection.
 Help us to keep in our hearts, souls, and minds that Resurrection power is not something we had or will have.
 Help us to understand and believe to the core of our beings that Resurrection power is something we have right now, and to live lives that show we know it to be true.
 Amen.

 1) How does Resurrection power affect you?
 How do you think about it?